dustywhite7/Econ8310/README.md

 ## ECON 8310 / BSAD 8080 -- Business Forecasting
-Days and Times: Thursdays, 6:00 to 8:40 PM<br>
+Days and Times: TBA<br>
-Classroom: Mammel Hall 115
+Classroom: TBA

 The course will cover forecasting tools and applications applied to business settings.
 We will cover traditional Econometric forecasting methods in the first half of the class.
 In the second half of the course, we will focus on models in predictive analytics and machine learning, since these models are quickly becoming critical tools for forecasters in many settings.
 The course will include lecture and lab time, and labs will be focused on teaching students how to implement the models discussed in lectures.

 #### Office Hours
-I will hold office hours on Mondays and Thursdays from 5-6 PM, and by appointment.
-I would love to get to know you and your goals, so please come by and talk to me.
+Office hours are not at a specific time.
+Since most students are working full time while enrolled in this course, I will make time as requested to meet with students, and will make every effort to accomodate your scheduling needs.

 #### Grading
 This course will be graded as follows: